Geography

 An uncompromising focus on pupils’ personal development has made St Nicholas Church of England Primary Academy a place where pupils always come first.
 Ofsted 2019

-At St Nicholas Primary School we believe a high quality geography education should inspire children’s curiosity and fascination about the world around them.
+At St Nicholas Primary School we believe a high-quality geography education should inspire children’s curiosity and fascination about the world around them.
 The teaching of geography should equip children with knowledge about diverse places, people, resources and natural and human environments.
 As they progress, their knowledge of the world, its processes and environments, will develop.
 They will begin to understand how its features and landscapes have changed over time.

 At St Nicholas Primary School, we teach geography using a topic approach.
 We start with an overarching theme that engages the children.
 This same approach is used throughout KS1 and KS2.
 This learning is continued outside the classroom where we have links with the local community which help us to give the children first hand experiences.